 Scenes, the new series from Nowness, sees filmmakers capture wild and wonderful cultural experiences around the world.

-In “Jab Jab” Reuben Millns and Tom Harrod, explore Grenada’s annual J’ouvert festival.
+In “Jab Jab” Reuben Millns and Tom Harrad, explore Grenada’s annual J’ouvert festival.
 Every year, thousands of Grenadians congregate in the middle of the night to ‘play Jab,’ covered head-to-toe in motor oil as a symbol of remembrance and defiance.

 The directors worked with carnival organisers and locals to gain an understanding into the importance of Jab Jab, and its cultural and historical significance.